BananaChristian/Unnameable/README.md

 heap int? x=null; #This will be rejected by the compiler as we dont want to account for nulls in SAGE heap int? x; #Same story not allowed

+#Freeing order of heap raised values
+##The compiler will block the code below as it violates LIFO(Last In First Out) rules
+z was the last to be declared and so should be freed first and not y The error message looks like this

+[SENTINEL ERROR] Non LIFO free detected, Tried to free 'y' which is not on top of the SAGE stack on line: 4, column: 1## heap mut int y=10; heap mut short z=11;

+y=y+1;
+z=z+1s;

 ```